 23 quips for marriage skeptics and lovers of single life

-Love of single life: The quintessential modern love?
+Love of single life: The quintessential modern love? (also about the belief that single people exaggerate their happiness)

 National Singles Week: 19 Reasons Why We Need It